 That’s really all there is to say without directly comparing Let Me In to Let the Right One In—which I still did more than I intended.
 The story is more or less the same, and so is the general feel of the films.
 The acting is still quite good, with big props going to Chloë Grace Moretz as Abby.
 The problems come mostly from the way the film was put together.
 The CGI used looked fake for the most part, and took away from the atmosphere of the film, while the events of the story didn’t really feel connected.
 The fact that the story was overly simplified also didn’t seem like it did its job.
 At the theater I went to, the majority of the audience laughed in parts that they definitely should not have.
 Still, it’s worth watching, especially if you aren’t able to find the original.

-Conclusion: Let Me In is inferior to the original, but still not a bad movie.
+Conclusion: Let Me In is inferior to the original, but is still not a bad movie.

 Recommendation: Watch Let the Right One In and if you want an American version then seek out this one.